DaleMargel/Web-Survey/Design/Approach.md

 | [Go](https://golang.org/)⚑ | A C++ replacement that runs on most platforms, but most especially servers.
 Go is a minimal language that handles fibers (small threads) really well. / As with Rust, I have not explored the ecosystem for cross-platform code generation, but it is likely that some exist. |

 ## Web Hybrid
 These run web code in a native runtime, typically bolting a web server and browser on to the web page to make it look like an application.
 Most of these do not support all platforms (Desktop, Mobile, Web) or the resulting code can be very large and not work well on smaller mobile devices.
+See also [Awesome Desktop JS](https://github.com/styfle/awesome-desktop-js) that has some of these and many others.

 | Product | Description |
 | ------- | ----------- |